 Should You Open a Joint Account With Your Spouse?
-Pros & Cons
+Here are 3 Pros and 3 Cons to Consider

-If you believe that marriage means two becomes one (cue Spice Girls refrain), then you might subscribe to the belief that a married couple’s bank accounts also need to merge.
+If you believe that marriage means two become one, then you might subscribe to the belief that a married couple’s bank accounts also need to merge.

 While there are advantages of having a joint account, managing it well is key.
 Opening a joint account without clearly defined rules as to what it can be used for is a recipe for disaster.

-A joint account is essentially a savings account with two account holders who can deposit and withdraw from it.
+A joint account is essentially a shared savings account with 2 or more account holders who can both deposit and withdraw from it.

 Pros of having a joint savings account

-The administrative convenience of joint accounts is clear — no more splitting bills down the middle!
-If both of you will regularly pay for big-ticket items like flight tickets, infant care fees and electronic appliances, it makes sense to contribute to a joint account and pay from it.
+The administrative convenience of joint accounts is clear—no more splitting bills down the middle!
+If both of you will regularly pay for big-ticket items like flight tickets, infant care fees and electronic appliances, it makes sense for you both to contribute to a joint account and then pay for these shared expenses from it.

 But there are other reasons which might make you think twice before giving your other half access to all your money.
-So before you start happily transferring over all your money, if you have any left over after the engagement ring and the wedding, that is, you need to first be aware that a joint account isn’t quite the same as getting her a bouquet of roses or giving him a back rub at the end of a long day.
+So before you start happily transferring over all that you have, you need to first be aware that a joint account isn’t quite the same as getting her a bouquet of roses or giving him a back rub at the end of a long day.
 It could cost you a lot more.

 Cons of having a joint account